Thorium/the-elmish-book/chapters/scaling/modelling-nested-routes.md

   | AddUser
   | NotFound
 ```
 Each of which, initialize the child program `ShowUser`, `EditUser` and `AddUser` respectively.
-However, from the parent point of view, it shouldn't know about which parts of the URL are of interest to the user.
+However, from the parent's point of view, it shouldn't know about which parts of the URL are of interest to the user.
 Instead it can define a composite `Url` definition:

 ```fsharp
 // App.fs